joseconti/WangGuard/readme.txt

 = Is WangGuard a free service? =

 It is free for personal use.
-If you earn more than $200/month with your site or you are a company, you must pay a very small fee.
+If you make more than $200/month with your site or you are a company, you must pay a very small fee ($1/month).
 Now WangGuard are Free to everyone for a limited time!.
 Use this time to perform all the tests you want and determine the effectiveness of WangGuard.

 == Changelog ==

-= 1.6.3 - ? ?
-2015 =

-- Now WangGuard don’t use fopen for check for plugins image, now use CURL.
-Some servers don’t allow fopen.
-- Now WangGuard cron only sent an email if there are new users.

 = 1.6.2 - 9 Dic 2014 =